WestleyK/pi-backlight/README.md

-# Simple perl script for adjusting backlight
+# Simple perl script for crude sleep mode/low power mode and for adjusting backlight

-Designed and tested for raspberry pi. <br>
+Designed and tested for raspberry pi with official 7 inch touchdcreen. <br>
 <br>

 ## Install: